 Using the “reinvention of culture” literature, critically reexamine Gebusi changes since 2008.

 In this chapter, the author implies that economic downturn and restriction influenced the resurgence of Gebusi indigenous customs.
 Is this association generally true?
 What other stimuli or stresses may underlie cultural resurgence?
-Given that the author implies that culture is intrinsically creative and dynamic, does there “need” to be economic or other motivation (such as political oppression) to rejuvenat cultural expressions?
+Given that the author implies that culture is intrinsically creative and dynamic, does there “need” to be economic or other motivations (such as political oppression) to rejuvenate cultural expressions?

-What is at stake in attributing cultural change as a “reinvention” o culture as opposed to cultural change and development?
-Is th term anachronistic or subtly “primitivizing,” or is it useful and worthwhile?
+What is at stake in attributing cultural change as a “reinvention” of culture as opposed to simply cultural change and development?
+Is the term “reinvention” anachronistic or subtly “primitivizing,” or is it useful and worthwhile?

 How does Bruce as author reconcile or mediate the agency of Gebusi in responding to their current conditions against their very limited ability to influence the larger factors and forces that impact them?